ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 3️⃣ The masks folder contains the exclusion masks raster data that supports the project.

-4️⃣ The images folder that contains the landsat images that support the project
+4️⃣ The images folder that contains the Landsat images that support the project

 ### Opening the GEA QGIS Project